• Skip to primary navigation

 • Yummly

-Awarded the best brunch food on earth, a classic dish from the Mediterranean that you'll make over and over again.
+Awarded the best brunch food on earth, a classic dish from the Middle East that you'll make over and over again.
 Shakshouka is an unforgettable dish with undeniable flavor and superb texture.

 A cast iron with eggs poached in tomato sauce and feta crumbled on top.